+TERM 1

-TERM 1 Poetry from Around the World - Literature study CFU Students read, explore and analyse a range of poems from around the world, focusing on how language is used to create meaning and effect.
-They will learn the key skills of poetry analysis using the acronym SMILE: Structure Meaning Imagery Language Effect on reader The following poems are studied: 'A Poison Tree' 'Blessing' 'Island Man' 'Search for my tongue' 'Presents from my aunts in Pakistan' Key terms: analyse, explore, impact, effect, similes, metaphors, personification, onomatopoeia, Comparing and contrasting two poems using poetry analysis skills. sensory language, alliteration, repetition, structure, form.
-CEU Gothic unit: Descriptive writing CFU Students will be looking at Gothic writing, characters, setting, plot and be devising their own creative gothic piece.
-They will read existing gothic fiction and experiment with common characteristics of the genre.
-To create your own Gothic writing short story using an image as a stimulus.
-Texts include extracts from the following: 'Frankenstein' 'Castle of Ontario' 'Wuthering Heights' 'Coraline'
+Childhood Poetry - Literature study CFU

+Students read, explore and analyse a range of poems from around the world, focusing on how language is used to create meaning and effect.
+They will learn the key skills of poetry analysis using the acronym SMILE: Structure Meaning Imagery Language Effect on reader The following poems are studied: • Kid • Nettles • My First Day At School • Walking Away' Key terms: analyse, explore, impact, effect, similes, metaphors, personification, onomatopoeia, sensory language, alliteration, repetition, structure, form.
+Students analyse a poem exploring the theme of 'growing up' they will look closely at language and effect implementing the PETAL structure.

+Novel study - Mystery CFU

+Students will study a literature text within the same genre.
+One of the texts studied will be: Murder most Unladylike by Robin Stevens, Stormbreaker by Anthony Horowitz, The Adventure of the Speckled band by Arthur Conan Doyle.
+Students write a 'PETAL' paragraph of analysis about a character or theme from the novel.
+Point Evidence/example Technique Analysis Link to the question